 Exceptional art therapy retreats on a private olive grove estate

-Experience your creativity free of judgment and reconnect with your inner self on these marvellous art therapy retreats a 10 minute walk from the heritage village of Gavalochori.
+In a nutshell: Experience your creativity free of judgment and reconnect with your inner self on these marvellous art therapy retreats a 10 minute walk from the heritage village of Gavalochori.
 The creation of engaging Cretian art therapist Penelope Orfanoudaki, they are held at her gorgeous private olive grove estate Bleverde, and mix art therapy principles with yoga, walking, gourmet food and visits to local artists to help you be mindful, express yourself and rediscover your inner needs.
 You don’t have to be ‘good at’ art to come, and you won’t learn to paint or draw here.
 Instead, expect an exciting creative space inside which you can get inspired.
-Artful Retreats also offers virtual retreats.
+Virtual Journeys available.

 This inventive creative holiday cuts through all the stuff you might have been told since you were a child about your art making abilities, from the school teacher who told you your painting wasn’t very good, to the parent who said being an artist wasn’t a suitable career, to your own mind, which whispered, ‘unless it’s perfect, you won’t do it’.
 Instead, the clever team help you embrace your creativity and find true contentment inside it.